khvashchenko/dudeshape/README.md

 ## Project Presentation
 Hello!
 I would like to present my test project, in which I implemented a responsive website using modern libraries and technologies.

-**Key Features of the Project:**

-- *Responsiveness:* The website displays correctly on all devices.
-- *Regarding the Design:* I want to note that I did not adhere to pixel-perfect precision in executing the layout, as the initial design was created without considering UI/UX design principles.
-In my implementation, I focused on adhering to these principles to ensure usability and intuitiveness for users.

 I hope you enjoy my project!

 ## Technologies Used